 Real talk...
 I've had traditional ceviche many times and have not died yet.
 I'm sure that science doesn't lie and that lime juice is fully capable of cooking my dinner, that said.. why bother??
 This Simple Shrimp Ceviche tastes every bit as authentic as ceviche cooked with citrus acid AND thanks to the miracle that is pre-cooked shrimp, you still don't have to do any cooking!

-Semantics aside, this shrimp ceviche is delicious and so easy to put together.
+Semantics aside, this shrimp ceviche is delicious, fresh and so easy to put together.
 It's the perfect Summer appetizer.
 Simple and impressive.
 In case you haven't caught on, those 2 things are kinda a big deal to me.

 The combination of zesty lime juice, fresh cilantro, crunchy veggies, and tender shrimp come together to make a dish that is bursting with flavor.
 Best part, it's SOOOO healthy!!!!
 I skipped the chips and ate it straight from the bowl.
 I have also been known to enjoy it in a lettuce wrap type situation.
 I think it would also be great in a corn tortilla atop a bed of cilantro-lime rice.
 The possibilities are really endless.

 Seafood haters- I know who you are.
 Give this a chance.
-You won't be sorry!Print
+You won't be sorry..
+I promise.

 - 1 cup lime juice